Aliaa-Ezz/E-Commerce-Data/README.md

 - Which country has the maximum payment customer?
 - What is the most popular purchase?
 - Timelines of purchases in different countries
-- The most expensive unit prices countries.
+- The most expensive unit prices countries

+#### Libraries used in that project:
+- pandas
+- numpy
+- matplotlib
+- seaborn